Linear growth of quantum circuit complexity: Proof of the main theorem and lemmata

 The $\simeq$ represents our identification of the map $F^A$ with its representation in local charts.
 By the proof of Lemma~\ref{lemma:locus}, $F^{A'} \LParen \mathrm{SU}(4)^{\times R'} \RParen$ is a semialgebraic set.
 Therefore, by Theorem~\ref{thm_Stratification}, $F^{A'} \LParen \mathrm{SU}(4)^{\times R'} \RParen$ is a union of smooth manifolds.
 Each manifold is of dimension $\leq 9R'+3n$, by Theorem~\ref{thm_Stratification} and Ineq.~\eqref{eq_Upperbound_Lowdepth}.
 By Eq.~\eqref{eq_V_Dims}, $V_2$ is of dimension $\dim \LParen \mathrm{SU}(4)^{\times R} \RParen - r_{\mathrm{max}}$.
 Therefore, $[F^{A'} \LParen \mathrm{SU}(4)^{\times R'} \RParen \cap V_1 ] \times V_2$ consists of manifolds of dimension $\leq 9 R'+3n + \dim \LParen \mathrm{SU}(4)^{\times R} \RParen - r_{\rm max}$.
 Using Ineq.~\eqref{eq_RPrime_Bound1}, we can cancel the $9 R'+3n$ with the $- r_{\rm max}$, at the cost of loosening the bound: $[F^{A'} \LParen \mathrm{SU}(4)^{\times R'} \RParen \cap V_1 ] \times V_2$ consists of manifolds of dimension $< \dim \LParen \mathrm{SU}(4)^{\times R} \RParen$.
 As a collection of manifolds of submaximal dimension, the unitaries implemented by short circuits satisfying~\eqref{eq_gatebound2}, restricted to a small open neighborhood $V_1$, form a set of measure $0$ \footnote{Again, by ``short circuits,'' we mean, ``sets of few gates.''
 We replaced the latter phrase for ease of expression.}.

 Let us extend this conclusion about $n$-qubit unitaries---about images of maps $F^{A'}$---to a conclusion about preimages---about lists of gates.
 By Lemma~\ref{lemma:locus}, $E_{r_{\mathrm{max}}}$ is of measure $1$.
 Therefore, for every $\varepsilon>0$, there exists a compact subset $K\subseteq E_{r_{\mathrm{max}}}$ of measure $1-\varepsilon$.
 Since $K$ is compact, for any cover of $K$ by open subsets, a finite subcover exists.
 The foregoing paragraph shows that, restricted to each open set in this finite subcover, the preimage of the unitaries reached by lower-depth circuits is of measure $0$.
 Therefore, the preimage of the $R'$-gate, architecture-$A'$ circuits is of measure $\leq \varepsilon$.
 Since $\varepsilon > 0$ is arbitrary, the preimage is of measure $0$.
 The foregoing argument holds for each architecture $A'$ of $R'$ gates.
 Hence each preimage forms a set of measure $0$.
 The total measure is subadditive.
 So the union of the preimages, over all architectures with $\leq R'$ gates, is of measure $0$.
 We have proven the circuit-complexity claim posited in Theorem~\ref{theorem:linear growth}.
-The state-complexity claim follows from tweaks to the proof.
-The tweaks are described in Appendix~\ref{sec:state-complexity}. \end{proof}
+The state-complexity claim follows from tweaks to the proof (Appendix~\ref{sec:state-complexity}). \end{proof}